geoph9/tv-switch-gnome-shell-extension/README.md

 The button icons look like this:

 ![Icons](images/icon-preview.png?raw=true "The blue and shut buttons.")

 When the shut button is pressed, then the TV will be turned on and a status text will appear in the middle of the screen, like this:

 ![Central Text](images/central-text-preview.png?raw=true "How the text appears.")

+## How to Install

+You may clone this repository and change the `extension.js` file.
+At first you may change the `BASE_URL` variable which is set to my server's IP.
+You should also change the endpoints that are decided in the `_changeStatus` function.

+The installation and usage is then just like any other extension.
+You can get rid of the unwanted files (`.git`, `images/` directories and the `README.md` file) and then copy the rest to `~/.local/share/gnome-shell/extensions/tv-switch-gnome-shell-extension` (or wherever your gnome extensions are saved).
+You need to make sure that the name of the directory is the above (it must be the project's `uuid` which is defined in `metadata.json`).

 ## TODO:

 - Connect the temperature sensor to the extension.
 A new label should appear in the top bar that updates the home temperature every 5-15 minutes.
+- Function as a remote control (i don't have one and it would be useful in my case).